 Lawyers in theater shooting trial make final appeals to jury

-"That guy was sane beyond a reasonable doubt, and he needs to be held accountable for what he did," District Attorney George Brauchler said.
+“That guy was sane beyond a reasonable doubt, and he needs to be held accountable for what he did,” Brauchler said.

-But defense lawyer Daniel King countered that Holmes was controlled by his schizophrenia.
+But King countered that Holmes was controlled by his schizophrenia.

 “The mental illness caused this to happen.
 Only the mental illness caused this, and nothing else,” King said.

-Brauchler again stressed the heavy toll on unsuspecting victims who had gone to see the midnight premier of a Batman movie, "The Dark Knight Rises."
+Brauchler again stressed the heavy toll on unsuspecting victims who had gone to see the midnight premiere of a Batman movie, “The Dark Knight Rises.”